JakobStaudt/laserQrCode/README.md

 You can install the PyQRCode-Library with "pip install PyQRCode"
 ## How you use it:
 Open the qrGen.py file with your text editor, adjust the parameters, execute it, and a new t.nc file should appear.
-That's your g-Code.
+That's your G-Code.
 Run this with your Laser and you should get a nice QR-Code.
 ## Adjustable Parameters:
 ### qrText
 This is the Data that should be encoded into the Code.